Nikolay Dobrokhotov (1879): Political activity

 On November 4, 1917, he was elected Chairman of the executive committee of the Yaroslavl City Council.
-Simultaneously, on November 10, he became the temporary commissar of the garrison, in fact, his chief.
+Simultaneously, on November 10, he became the temporary commissar of the garrison, effectively its chief.
 In February 1918, at a meeting of the united congress of councils of the province, he was elected Chairman of the Provincial Executive Committee, that is, the head of the executive branch in the province.
 David Zackheim became the Head of the City Executive Committee, with whom Dobrokhotov had serious disagreements, in particular on the issue of the Brest Peace, in the ratification of which Dobrokhotov took part at the 7th Emergency Party Congress and the 4th Emergency Congress of Councils.
 A few weeks before the start of the anti–Bolshevik uprising in Yaroslavl, Dobrokhotov was relieved of his post, retaining his membership in the provincial executive committee.
 The heads of the city and provincial executive committees, David Zackheim and Semyon Nakhimson, were shot at the beginning of the uprising.

-Dobrokhotov was sent for party work to the Tutaevsky District, already in September 1918, he headed the district committee of the party and became a member of the executive committee of the district council.
+Dobrokhotov was sent for party work to the Tutaevsky District.
+In September 1918 he headed the district party committee and became a member of the executive committee of the district council.
 Delegate of the 8th Party Congress.
-In March 1919, he was summoned to Moscow at the disposal of the Central Committee of the Party.
-In early July, he appeared in Yaroslavl as a representative of the Central Committee with broad powers in connection with numerous peasant and deserter uprisings in the province (the total number of rebels reached 25 thousand people).
+In March 1919 he was summoned to Moscow to be at the disposal of the Central Committee of the Party.
+In early July he appeared in Yaroslavl as a representative of the Central Committee with broad powers in connection with numerous peasant and deserter uprisings in the province (the total number of rebels reached 25 thousand people).
 He chaired meetings of the provincial committee of the party and the provincial executive committee.
 In mid–July, the former Chairman of the Provincial Executive Committee, Tsvetkov, handed over all the affairs to Dobrokhotov as the temporary head of the executive branch.
 Having taken a number of urgent measures, he convened an extraordinary provincial party conference, at which a new leadership was elected.

 By decision of the Central Committee, he was sent to Ukraine.
-He headed the Kherson Executive Committee, was engaged in the creation of a fortified area to prevent the breakthrough of the Wrangel troops to the right bank of the Dnieper.
-Description of the Central Committee of the Communist Party of Ukraine: "An old party member with a good Bolshevik temper...
+He headed the Kherson Executive Committee and was engaged in the creation of a fortified area to prevent the breakthrough of the Wrangel troops to the right bank of the Dnieper.
+As the Central Committee of the Communist Party of Ukraine described him: "An old party member with a good Bolshevik temper...
 In a political situation, he quickly navigates...
 Not involved in squabbles.
-Provincial worker".
+A worker of provincial scale".

+He was a delegate from the Podolsk party organization to the 12th Congress of the RCP(b) in 1923.
 In 1924–1925, he served as People's Commissar of Labour of the Ukrainian Republic and at the same time headed the central commission to combat unemployment.
-Then for several years he managed the Soyuzkartofel Organization.
+Then for several years he managed the Soyuzkartofel Organization, which coordinated potato processing in the Soviet Union.